 5. Open registration

 Open registrations are events outside of the normal registration schedule where we register people to become Background Actors with Central Casting.
 At these events, you’ll fill out paperwork and take a photo for our casting system.
 Open registrations can be held in one of our four offices, on location, or on weekends.
 These events are only for those who have never registered with Central Casting.
-If you’ve already registered, but want to take a new photo, you can come to one of your offices Re-Registration and Updates sessions.
+If you’ve already registered, but want to take a new photo, you can come to one of your office’s Updates sessions.
 Check our calendar for upcoming open registrations near you.

 6. Union and non-union